 Your adviser should be fluent with the proper regulations, be able to apply this knowledge across multiple industries, and have a strong reputation for independence and integrity in the community.
 Withum’s valuation professionals hold advanced degrees in accounting, business, tax, or finance.
 Many are certified valuation analysts (CVA), accredited business valuators (ABV), and certified public accountants (CPA).
 Our team members have made significant progress towards or obtained Chartered Financial Analyst (CFA) or American Society of Appraisers (ASA) designations.
 This team draws from Withum’s extensive experience in accounting, tax, and advisory services along with broad industry knowledge.

-Withum has the regional coverage, experience, and trusted name you can rely on to help you meet your valuation needs.
-Our teams include need-based professionals with familiarity of regional market conditions who can consider local issues such as taxes and market regulations.
+Withum the regional coverage, experience, and trusted name you can rely on Withum’s team to help you meet your valuation needs.
+Our teams include need-based professionals with familiarity with regional market conditions who can consider local issues such as taxes and market regulations.

 Withum has extensive experience working with the Securities and Exchange Commission (SEC), Financial Accounting Standards Board (FASB), Internal Revenue Service (IRS), principal court jurisdictions, and comparable regulatory bodies in other countries.
 Our broad experience can help you better understand how these regulatory authorities could potentially view your positions on valuation issues.
 Since the introduction of FASB ASC Topic 805, Business Combinations and FASB ASC Topic 350, Intangibles – Goodwill and Other, a significant focus of valuation work has been on the application and implementation of these acquisition accounting and goodwill impairment requirements.
 Based on our in-depth knowledge of fair value measurement concepts, we understand how these requirements for financial reporting purposes may differ from valuations for tax purposes.